upieez/project-1-sei-21/README.md

 - Reformat javascript codes to be able to implement donut visuals into the game.
 - Randomize the donut array to display different amount of it every time it refreshes.
+- Clear the donut array whenever it is correct
 - Format the style to make it look slightly more visually appealing

 #### Further ideas (in progress)